top of page

 • 1 cup herb-infused oil

-In a double boiler, melt the beeswax gently.
+In a double boiler, melt the beeswax over heat

 Pour into tins or glass jars and allow to cool completely before sealing.